-It is 100 years since women were first officially employed in the armed services.
+It is over 100 years since women were first officially employed in the armed services.
 During the First World War tens of thousands of women joined the uniformed services doing vital auxiliary work – over 400 of them were to die in the line of duty.
-Yet it was only last year that the decision was finally taken to lift the ban on women serving in close combat roles.
+Yet it was only recently that the decision was finally taken to lift the ban on women serving in close combat roles.
 How important a part do women play in the modern armed services?

 Jo Sword, Investment Director, Rathbones